 1964 Impala Identification

 The '64 Impala rounded off some of the sharper edges of the '63 design, with an upper body line that looped back around instead of coming to a point at the end of the rear fender.
-Its grille smoothed out into a wide oval shape, with dual headlights in round bezels.
+Its grille was changed into a wide oval shape, with dual headlights in round bezels.
 Notably, the front park lamps moved onto the bumper — this is a quick way to ID a '64 Impala, such as the example below that was restored by Crossroads Vintage Restorations in Texas.

 By 1964, the Chevy Impala had changed drastically from its finned, aircraft-inspired appearance just six years earlier.
-We appreciate each and every step in this classic car's evolution, and always enjoy seeing one on the road, whether it's an early or late model.
+We appreciate each and every model year change in this classic car's evolution, and always enjoy seeing one on the road, whether it's an early or late model.
 If you own a Chevy Impala, be sure to click the button below to get a free full-color Classic Industries Impala restoration parts catalog.